flipperdevices/flipperzero-ufbt/README.md

 You can upload and start your application on Flipper attached over  USB using `ufbt launch`.

-To see other available commands and options, run `ufbt -h`.
+To see other available commands and options, see `ufbt -h`.

 ### Debugging